vittoriodedi/labopensource/README.md

 # laboratorio-opensource

-This repository contains some of my *Laboratorio Open Source* course materials.
+This repository contains some of my “Laboratorio Open Source” course materials.
 In particular, it includes the final presentation I delivered during the exam, as well as detailed notes on the different business models that can be adopted to sustain open source projects.

 ## Contents